-&lt;sup>59 Laprey (2003), 31-32.
+62 Laprey (2003), 31-32.

-other students attended the new Daniel J. Bakie elementary school (KIN0135/1983-45\/R34-77) in the village, constructed in 1941 across Main Street from the Seminary.
-The Bakie school was enlarged in 1951, 1958-1963, 19 and 19.
-In about 1950, Sanborn Seminary ceased to function as a boarding school and remained in use as the town's high school.
-In 1959, Swasey Gymnasium (KIN0129/1983-63\/R34-17) was dedicated and in 1965 the seminary was sold to the new Sanborn Regional School District.
-Soon after, a new science building (KIN0130/1983-67\/R34-17) was erected.
+In about 1950, Sanborn Seminary ceased to function as a boarding school and remained in use as a regional high school.
+In 1959, a new Swasey Gymnasium (KIN0129/1983-63/R34-17) was dedicated, 66 replacing the former gymnasium that was housed in the old Methodist Church.
+In 1965, the seminary was sold to the new Sanborn Regional School District.
+67 Soon after, a new science building (KIN0130/1983-67/R34-17) was erected.
 An English wing was added to the science building several years later.
+The Sanborn Regional High School Complex also included the Colcord Hall (KIN0134/1983-66/R34-17) and Wiggin Hall (KIN0126/1983-44/U10-28) dormitories, the Headmaster's House/French House (KIN0131-1983-65/R34-17) and Gilmore Cottage (KIN0156/1983-64/R34-17).
+Colcord Hall, Gilmore Cottage and the Headmaster's House have recently been demolished, Wiggin Hall was sold into private ownership, and the Sanborn Seminary and science building are no longer used.

-A new fire station (KIN0104/1983-94\/U11-13) was built in 1949 and enlarged in 1968.
-In 1967, the South Kingston Fire station was constructed on Hunt Road, and in 1981 the US Post Office moved from the Country Store location on Main Street and opened on Church Street as part of the Carriage Towne Plaza.
-The Police Station left the facility it shared with the Fire Department on Main Street and moved to the intersection of Route 111 & Main Street in 1994.
+A new fire station (KIN0104/1983-94/U11-13) was built in 1949 and enlarged in 1968.
+In 1967, the South Kingston Fire station was constructed on Hunt Road, and in 1981, the US Post Office moved from the Kingston Country Store/Bakie Store location on Main Street and opened on Church Street as part of the Carriage Towne Plaza.
+The Police Station left the facility it shared with the Fire Department on Main Street and moved to the intersection of Route 111 and Main Street in 1994.68

-A new Sanborn Regional High School was built in 2006 to replace the former Sanborn Regional High School complex which was mainly comprised of the historic Sanborn Seminary Building, the Science Building and the Swasey Gymnasium and located in Historic District 1.
+A new Sanborn Regional High School was built in 2006 to replace the former Sanborn Regional High School complex which was mainly comprised of the historic Sanborn Seminary Building, the Science Building, and the Swasey Gymnasium.
 The Seminary Building and the Science Building are no longer used.
 The new high school is located on Danville Road, in West Kingston, away from the Historic District 1.

-A new Kingston Community Library was constructed in 2012 and replaced the historic Nichols Memorial Library which was located in Historic District 1.
-The Nichols Memorial Library subsequently became the headquarters of the Kingston Museum complex.
-The Kingston Community Library is located at the intersection of Church Street and Route 107 (Marshall Road), a location outside of the Historic District 1.
+A new Kingston Community Library was constructed in 2012 and replaced the historic Nichols Memorial Library.
+The Nichols Memorial Library subsequently became the headquarters of the Kingston Historical Museum complex.
+The Kingston Community Library is located at the intersection of Church Street and Route 107 (Marshall Road).